 401(k) Contribution and Compensation Limits

-contributions to the Plan during the year.
-Contributions made by Pearson do not count toward the annual limits.
-The limits for 2021 are as follows:
+You make pre-tax contributions to the Plan during the year.
+Contributions made by Pearson do not count toward the annual contribution and compensation limits.
+These limits for 2021 are:

 - Contribution Limit – $19,500